wvdlaan/todomvc/README.md

 If you get `[]` as an answer it means that your todo-list is empty.
 Click on 'What needs to be done?' in the browser-tab and enter some todo's.
-Now go back to `core.cljs` tab, put the cursor right after `(:items @(:state app-hook))` and press `ctrl-enter` again.
+Now go back to `application.cljs` tab, put the cursor right after `(:items @(:state app-hook))` and press `ctrl-enter` again.

-This allows you the see how actions in the browser cause changes in the application state.
+This allows you the see how actions in the browser-tab cause changes in the application state.

 ## Changing the application state

-If you look a few lines up in `core.cljs` you'll see the expression `(swap! state transact transaction)` inside the `init-updates` function.
+If you look a few lines up in `application.cljs` you'll see the expression `(swap! state transact transaction)` inside the `init-updates` function.
 This is the expression that processes the transactions coming in from